-I make the case for why credit card reward programs are halal.
-Please note that this article does not cover cashback credit cards.
+Based on the Quran and Sunnah, I present the case for why credit card reward programs are halal.
+Please note that this does not cover cashback credit cards.

 Some important concerns